-The construction of direct access points to serve development along state and federal highways is limited by the Wyoming Department of Transportation (WYDOT) to protect the capacity, safety, and functionality of the system.
+The construction of direct access points to serve development along state and federal highways is authorized by the Wyoming Department of Transportation (WYDOT) in accordance with W.S. § 37-10-102.
+Access is limited to protect the capacity, safety, and functionality of the system.
 The WYDOT Access Manual stipulates access requirements based on the type of roadway facility, the type and intensity of the development that would be served, and other considerations.
 Direct access to state and federal highways may not always be granted.